 - Air wants to be in a round container – I’m sure you have noticed that high-pressure vessels are typically round in shape with some being perfect spheres.
 The pressure of the air acts evenly on all surfaces, so as it increases, the tread of the tire begin to bulge out decreasing the contact patch.
 Traction is significantly reduced with too much pressure.

 - High pressure does not provide a lot of lateral support – While adding more air is easy to notice as far as comfort is concerned, the sidewalls seems to flex disproportionately to the amount of pressure added.
-Cornering ability does increase, but ride quality is reduced at a greater rate.
-Handling generally gets sharper with higher pressure, but lateral traction will start to taper off with increased pressure as the contact patch decreases.
+Handling sharpness does increase, but ride quality is reduced at a greater rate.
+While handling generally gets sharper with higher pressure, but lateral traction will start to taper off as the contact patch decreases.

 How do stiff sidewalls prevent these problems?